beyond-blockchain/libbbcsig/README.md

 Library of ECDSA for BBc-1 transaction data
 ====
-This repository is copied from bbc1 and bbclib-go.
+This library is originally from [BBc-1 repository](https://github.com/beyond-blockchain/bbc1), which is the library for signing/verifying BBc-1 transaction.
-In the next version 1.1 of bbc1, libbbcsig will be decoupled.
+When porting bbclib.py to another programming language, the dynamic link library generated in this project will be helpful.

 # preparation (Linux/Mac)
 ```
 sh prepare.sh
 ```
-After finishing prepare.sh script, you will find libbbcsig.so (for Linux) or libbbcsig.dylib (for Mac) in lib/ directory.
+After finishing prepare.sh script, you will find libbbcsig.so (for Linux/Windows) or libbbcsig.dylib (for Mac) in lib/ directory.

 # preparation (For AWS)
 For Amazon Lambda/EC2, you need docker and do the following: